This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - CT, MRI, or PET scan pictures may show damage to your child's brain from CO poisoning.
-He may be given contrast liquid to help his brain show up better in the pictures.
+Your child may be given contrast liquid to help his or her brain show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
-Do not let him enter the MRI room with anything metal.
+Do not let him or her enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your child's heart.

 - Extra oxygen may be given if your child's blood oxygen level is lower than it should be.
-He may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
-Ask your child's healthcare provider before you take off the mask or oxygen tubing.
+Your child may get oxygen through a mask.
+He or she may also get oxygen through small tubes placed into the nostrils.

 - Hyperbaric oxygen therapy is used to get more oxygen into your child's body.
-The oxygen is given under pressure to help it get into his tissues and blood.
-He will be in a room called a hyperbaric chamber during the treatment.
+The oxygen is given under pressure to help it get into his or her tissues and blood.
+Your child will be in a room called a hyperbaric chamber during the treatment.

 - An endotracheal tube may be put into your child's mouth or nose.
-It goes down into his windpipe to help keep his airway open and help him breathe.
+It goes down into your child's windpipe to keep the airway open and help him or her breathe.
 It may be hooked to a ventilator (breathing machine).
-He may get extra oxygen through the ET tube.
-He will not be able to talk while the ET tube is in place.
+Your child may get extra oxygen through the ET tube.
+He or she will not be able to talk while the ET tube is in place.

 Without treatment, your child's signs and symptoms may become life-threatening.
-He may develop heart, lung, or brain problems.
-His kidneys may stop working, or he may go into a coma or have a heart attack.
+He or she may develop heart, lung, or brain problems.
+Your child's kidneys may stop working.
+He or she may go into a coma or have a heart attack.
 You may have a miscarriage or stillbirth if you are exposed to CO while you are pregnant.
 Even with treatment, your child's signs and symptoms may come back.
-He may have trouble thinking or remembering things, tremors or shaking, depression, or anxiety.
-He may develop a learning disability or other developmental problems.
+He or she may have trouble thinking or remembering things, tremors or shaking, depression, or anxiety.
+Your child may develop a learning disability or other developmental problems.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.